LittleKingsguard/Eternity-Core/CharacterOptions/Talents/Expanded/Magic/Primalism/Elements/Hybrids/Volcano.md

 ## Incarnate Form
 Cost: --
 Timing: Step 1/2
 The character's mixed attunement allows them to melt earth and rock, and wield the resulting infernal liquid as both tool and weapon.
-When using this ability as part of an attempt such as Attack, Obstruct, Initiate/Progress Actions, etc., the character gains a Floating Bonus equal to their current Passion.
+When using this ability as part of an attempt such as Attack, Obstruct, Initiate/Progress Actions, etc., the player may invest Passion for its normal bonus.

 As an Attack, lava attacks use the following weapon profile:
 Core Trait: Powerful or Lethal, chosen on step 8